Zeek05/tat/README.md

 ### The full list of attributes:

-**bold** (or b) - Bold is not noticeable on the command interpreter.
+**bold** (or b) - Bold is not noticeable in cmd, but is noticeably stronger on Terminal.
 It is used to undo the dim attribute.

 un͟d͟e͟r͟l͟i͟n͟e͟ (or ul) - adds an underline to text.
 This is the small version of the underline (1/2 bigunderline)<sup>*</sup>